Bachelor of Arts (BA) in Economics: Career Path

 • English proficiency: International students may be required to demonstrate proficiency in the English language by submitting scores from a test

-It's important to check with the specific university and program for their specific eligibility criteria and application requirements.
+It's important to check with the specific university and program for their eligibility criteria and application requirements.

 Knowledge and Skills